INCB convenes 8th Postal Operational Meeting to tackle global trafficking of synthetic drugs by postal, express courier and air cargo services

 Photo: Opening of INCB-UPU 8th Postal Operational Meeting to Tackle Global Trafficking of Synthetic Drugs by Postal, Express Courier and Air Cargo Services

-The INCB Global Rapid Interdiction of Dangerous Substances (GRIDS) Programme and Project ION and OPIOIDS Project and Public-Private Partnerships initiatives support the development of Government capabilities that respond to changing trafficking, illicit manufacture, marketing and sales of NPS, non-medical synthetic opioids, and fentanyl-related substances by facilitating real-time information exchange, intelligence development and actions that support the interdiction of dangerous substances.
+The Board's Global Rapid Interdiction of Dangerous Substances (GRIDS) Programme operates under the International Narcotics Control Board's unique Article 35 (1961) treaty mandate that supports Governments' capabilities to exchange information on trafficking, illicit manufacture, marketing and sales of NPS, synthetic opioids, fentanyls and related chemicals, by providing real-time communication, and capabilities to facilitate information exchange and intelligence development with the aim to interdict distribution of dangerous substances.

 This GRIDS Programme event was made possible through generous support from the Government of the United States Department of State Bureau of International Narcotics and Law Enforcement.